cynkra/dm/README.md

 The separation into multiple tables achieves several goals:

-  - **Avoid repetition, conserve memory**: the facts about each airline, airport, and airplane are stored only once
+  - **Avoid repetition, conserve memory**: the information related to each airline, airport, and airplane are stored only once
       - name of each airline
       - name, location and altitude of each airport
       - manufacturer and number of seats for each airplane
-  - **Improve consistency**: if facts (e.g. the name of an airport) need to be updated, they need to be updated in only one place
+  - **Improve consistency**: for updating any information (e.g. the name of an airport), it is sufficient to update in only one place
-  - **Segmentation**: facts are organized by topic, individual tables are smaller and easier to handle
+  - **Segmentation**: information is organized by topic, individual tables are smaller and easier to handle

 ### The case for a relational data models for dplyr users

 Users of the popular [dplyr](https://dplyr.tidyverse.org) package for data wrangling mainly rely on dataframes.
 However, flat file systems like spreadsheets and dataframes can result in bloated tables, that hold many repetitive values.
 Worst case, you have a dataframe with multiple columns and in each row only a single value is changing.
 These users can benefit from a better data organization.
 The separation into multiple tables helps data quality but poses a different challenge: for each flight, the location of the origin airport, or the details on the airplane, are not available immediately but must be *joined*/merged:

 ``` r
 library(tidyverse)